Bageena/Audiobook-Chapter-Workbench/README.md

 Audiobook Workbench is not a professionally engineered commercial application.
 It is a personal project built through experimentation, iterative testing, trial and error, and a considerable amount of AI-assisted development.

-The project is, frankly, heavily “vibe coded.”
+Put plainly: this project is heavily “vibe coded.”

 The core functionality began as a set of Windows batch files developed for personal audiobook-processing workflows.
-Gemini was used to help turn those batch-file processes into a Node.js web application and to expand them into a browser-based interface.
+Gemini was used to help turn those processes into a Node.js web application and expand them into a browser-based interface.

-That does not mean the project is unsafe or unusable, but it does mean there may be rough edges, unexpected bugs, incomplete error handling, environment-specific assumptions, and features that have not been tested across every possible configuration.
+That does not mean the project is unsafe or unusable.
+It does mean there may be rough edges, unexpected bugs, incomplete error handling, environment-specific assumptions, and features that have not been tested in every possible configuration.

 The code is fully open source.
 Please feel free to inspect it, learn from it, report problems, suggest improvements, or contribute fixes.

-If you choose to test the application, use copies of your files and verify the resulting audiobook before relying on it for a large, valuable, or irreplaceable collection.
+If you choose to test the application, use copies of your files and verify the finished audiobook before relying on it for a large, valuable, or irreplaceable collection.

 ## How It Works

 Audiobook Workbench is intended to run locally rather than as a public cloud service.

-You start the application on your computer, then access its interface through a web browser.
-The browser provides the GUI, while the actual file processing takes place on your local system.
+You start the application on your computer and access its interface through a web browser.
+The browser provides the GUI, while file processing takes place on your local system.

 The application is primarily intended for Windows because its original workflows were based on `.bat` files.

-Docker compatibility may be possible, but should be considered experimental unless this repository includes maintained Docker configuration files and installation documentation.
+Docker compatibility may be possible, but should be considered experimental unless this repository includes maintained Docker configuration files and installation instructions.

 A Docker setup will generally need persistent mounted folders for: